A Different Tale About Malcolm X

 What book are you reading right now?

-Anyone who knows the story of the Muslim minister and Black/human rights activist Malcolm X knows his position on multiple issues before and during the Civil Rights movement as well as his impact in the world, then and now.
+Anyone familiar with the life of Muslim minister and Black human-rights activist Malcolm X knows his powerful stance on race, justice, and self-determination during the Civil Rights era — as well as the lasting impact of his words and actions.

-During my search for comparisons between the book and film, I learned that there were key components of his life that were not mentioned in either.
-I stated this in my blog article, “Malcom X: 20 Things The Movie Got Wrong (Or Neglected To Clarify)”.
+While researching comparisons between the book and the film, I discovered that key aspects of Malcolm X’s life were either omitted or left unclear in both.
+I explored this further in my earlier blog post, “Malcolm X: 20 Things the Movie Got Wrong (Or Neglected to Clarify).”

-I intend to gather the information contained therein, along with additional manuscripts, to provide a broader description when I cover him during African American History month, this upcoming February.
+My intention is to gather insights from this book, along with additional manuscripts, to provide a deeper and more comprehensive discussion when I revisit Malcolm X during African American History Month this February.

-I highly recommend you give this one a try.
+I highly recommend giving this one a read.

 Like what you read?
 Leave a comment in the section below.
 And be sure to sign up at the bottom to receive email notifications of future blog posts from Kenny’s Camera, Cooking And Crazy Confessions at ZootsBlogSpot!